CounsellingResource.com is published and led by Dr Greg Mulhauser. The overall project of producing the site, however, is very much a team effort.

 Spare time I enjoy spending with my wife and daughter; physical fitness, travel, kite flying, trampolining, photography and other activities keep me occupied.
 I have travelled in around three dozen countries on five continents and have given lectures or seminars to audiences in about a third as many.
 I’ve practiced around a dozen martial arts at various times but have achieved higher grades (shodan/black belt) only in Ryukyu Kobudo.

 When in active practice, I have always been a Member of the British Association for Counselling and Psychotherapy (MBACP), bound by its Ethical Framework for Good Practice in Counselling and Psychotherapy and its Ethical Guidelines for Researching Counselling and Psychotherapy and subject to the organization’s Professional Conduct Procedure.
 (See note below on the ‘MBACP’ designation and my having opted to stop renewing my annual membership after having been away from active practice for nearly 3 years.)
-I am conscientiously not a member of the International Society for Mental Health Online.
 For some years, I held Enhanced Disclosure from the UK’s Criminal Records Bureau (originally granted in the context of gymnastics coaching), a clearance level “reserved for positions involving the greatest degree of trust”.
 The CRB was later replaced, and I now hold the corresponding Enhanced Disclosure from the UK’s Disclosure and Barring Service, specifically as a martial arts instructor.

 What the Acronyms Mean

 - BA: Bachelor of Arts (Summa Cum Laude, Highest Honors) in 1991 from Willamette University, attended as a National Merit Scholar.
 Double Major in Philosophy and Mathematics.